 In general, Feldenkrais is a slow-moving, exploratory practice of bringing attention to how you organize for and complete movements.
 Students typically lie or sit on padded mats on the floor or on a semi-firm table the height of a chair seat so that habitual muscular patterns used for standing/balancing/being “upright” can soften, creating an environment for new awareness and enabling the discovery of more efficient and pleasurable patterns of coordination.

-The movements explored are often drawn from early developmental activities like rolling, creeping, crawling, flexing, extending, etc. As we age and no longer play on the floor or enjoy a well-rounded organic movement repertory, these fundamental movement patterns tend to deteriorate.
+The movements explored are often drawn from early developmental activities like rolling, creeping, crawling, flexing, extending, etc. As we age and no longer play on the floor or enjoy a well-rounded organic movement repertory, these fundamental movement patterns deteriorate, become less accessible.
 Through slow exploration, we can restore youthful, graceful movement and improve all actions.
-The goal is freedom from unconscious and compulsive patterns of behavior, to create an ever-broadening horizon for learning and growth.
+The goal is freedom from unconscious and compulsive patterns of behavior, and an ever-broadening horizon for learning and growth.

 Feldenkrais is taught via two modalities, which can co-occur in any lesson: